Richard Brinsley Sheridan: Character

 By 1802, Sheridan's despicable behaviour took an even more sinister turn, and he began harassing one of his few remaining friends, Harriet Spencer, Henrietta Ponsonby, Countess of Bessborough.
-By 1805, Sheridan had escalated his harassment of Harriet via the anonymous sending of threatening letters; as they had been longtime friends and former lovers, Harriet quickly deduced the author's identity as Sheridan's from his handwriting.
+In 1805, Sheridan had escalated his harassment of Harriet to anonymously sending her threatening letters; as they had been longtime friends and former lovers, Harriet quickly deduced the author's identity as Sheridan's from his handwriting.
 Sheridan accosted Harriet in public and made a scene any chance he could, reproaching her for not loving him enough and declaring his undying love for her.
 Despite his cruelty towards her, Harriet was kind to him on his deathbed in 1816.
-In return, Sheridan 'grasped her hand hard and told her he intended to haunt her after his death.
+In return, Sheridan grasped her hand hard and told her he would haunt her after his death.
 Harriet, petrified, asked why, having persecuted her all his life, he was determined to continue his persecution after death.
-"Because I am resolved you shall remember me."'
+"Because I am resolved you shall remember me."
 After enduring a few more minutes of his terror, Harriet fled the room.
 Three days later, Richard Brinsley Sheridan died alone.